Oak Harbor, Washington: Geography

 According to the United States Census Bureau, the city has a total area of 9.47 sqmi, of which 9.42 sqmi is land and 0.05 sqmi is water.
 Access to the island by land is only available by driving through Deception Pass.
 Other ways to travel to Whidbey Island include flying or utilizing a ferry service.
 The Mukilteo–Clinton ferry provides service connecting the southern end of Whidbey Island to the area immediately north of Seattle, while the Coupeville-Port Townsend ferry connects to the Olympic peninsula.

 Surveys of shorelines throughout the Puget Sound region have indicated that 58% are "unstable".
 Average retreat rates range from one to eight centimeters per year and shores in the Puget Sound area, composed of unconsolidated sediment, erode 10 to 100 times faster than rocky shoreline.

 Climate

-Oak Harbor has a Mediterranean climate (Köppen Csb) characterized by warm, dry summers and cold, though not severe, and damp winters.
+Oak Harbor has a Mediterranean climate (Köppen Csb) characterized by warm, dry summers and cold, though not severe, damp winters.
 Due to the Olympic rain shadow, the region is much drier than most of the Pacific Northwest west of the Cascades.